Fast, affordable family mediation - starting with your MIAM

 Family Mediation Council logo with purple background and white text

-As supervised mediators working toward full accreditation, our fees are affordable compared to other UK Mediation services.
+Our fees are affordable compared to other UK Mediation services.

 On average, most mediation cases take 2-4 joint sessions to conclude.
 If the case involves children, please see our Access Family Mediation Voucher below.